Jachu5/jachu5.github.io/post_bck/new/kotlin_en.md

 ###### Java interoperabilty
 Kotlin was designed with interoperability in mind, and they achieved it!
 I didn’t try it too much, just some test code doing the koans and seems really easy to understand and to implement in both sides, from Kotlin and from Java.

-Here the documentation is very clear so I recommend taking a look to the official documentation.
+Here the documentation is very clear so I recommend taking a look to it.

-More information on the [Official page](http://kotlinlang.org/docs/reference/java-interop.html) or you can check the resolved koan in my [Github](https://github.com/Jachu5/Koans/tree/master/src/i_introduction/_5_Nullable_Types)
+More information on the [Official page](http://kotlinlang.org/docs/reference/java-interop.html) or you can check the resolved koan in [Github](https://github.com/Jachu5/Koans/tree/master/src/i_introduction/_5_Nullable_Types)

 ###### Null Safety